alalieva/E-Learning-Business-Analytics/README.md

 ⚠️ The dataset used in this project is synthetic and was generated with **Claude AI** for portfolio purposes.

+## Business questions

+🔹 How is revenue changing over time and compared to last year?
+🔹 How many students are converting into paying customers?
+🔹 How much revenue does each paying student generate?
+🔹 Which acquisition channels drive the best results?
+🔹 Which course categories and price tiers perform best?
+🔹 How many students return for additional purchases?
+🔹 How long does it take to make a second purchase?
+🔹 What share of users are one-time, repeat, or power buyers?
+🔹 Which courses generate the highest revenue per hour of content?
+🔹 Where are refund rates higher and where should quality be reviewed?

 ## Data Pipeline
 The dashboard was built through a structured analytics workflow: